lupa95/terraform-provider-passwork/docs/index.md

 page_title: "Passwork Provider"
 subcategory: ""
 description: |-
+  The Passwork provider provides resources for managing password resources on the password manager Passwork.
 ---

 # Passwork Provider

-The Passwork provider can be used to manage resources resources on the password manager [Passwork](https://passwork.de/), including vaults, folders and passwords.
+The Passwork provider can be used to manage resources on the password manager [Passwork](https://passwork.de/), including vaults, folders and passwords.

 ## Example Usage